Become An Inspector

 Disaster Inspector Readiness Responsibilities:

-- Maintain any issued equipment in accordance with FEMA and WSP USA policy, including scheduled security system updates
+- Maintain ALL issued equipment, including FEMA contractor badge, in accordance with FEMA and WSP USA policy.

 Disaster Inspector Deployment Responsibilities: